daemon104/Writeups-TryHackMe/README.md

-# Writeup of some TryHackMe rooms
+# Try Hack Me writeups!!
-This is my first writeups repo!!
+This is my first writeups repo.
-1234